SlimeVR/SlimeVR-Rust/firmware/docs/Goals.md

   added support for, like the nrf52840, esp32c3, esp32, nrf52832, should continue to
   work.
 * ~~Supporting every imu under the sun~~.
 Avoid feature creep.
+* ~~Supporting mangnetometers~~.
+I'm very skeptical of the value of magnetometers for FBT, and I don't want us spending time on them at this early stage.
+The codebase should not even have the conecept of a magnetometer yet.
+Everything should be 6dof.
 * ~~Having a perfectly architected system~~.
 We often won't know what the right way is to do something, until we have written it once first.
 Lets write it and then refactor once we have experience with what we like and dislike about that implementation.